Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication: Evaluation

-We evaluate on four platforms -- an NVIDIA Tesla K80 GPU, an NVIDIA V100 GPU, an FPGA prototype \sextansFPGA and a projected prototype \sextansASIC with higher bandwidth comparable to V100 and more frequency optimization.
+We evaluate on four platforms -- an NVIDIA Tesla K80 GPU, an NVIDIA V100 GPU, an FPGA prototype \sextansFPGA and a projected prototype \sextansASIC with higher bandwidth competitive to V100 and more frequency optimization.
 The performance of K80, V100 and \sextansFPGA is measured by runtime and the performance of \sextansASIC is simulated.
-We list the specifications of the four evaluation platforms in Table \ref{table:platforms}.
+We list the specifications of the four evaluation platforms in Table~\ref{table:platforms}.
 For \sextans accelerator, we first prototype the accelerator on a Xilinx U280 HBM FPGA.
 The FPGA prototype provides both a verification of the \sextans architecture and a reference performance model for simulation.
 Moreover, \sextansFPGA is a highly compatible working prototype which can be deployed in data center.
 For a fair comparison, we select two GPUs.
 K80 has a memory bandwidth of 480 GB/s which is comparable to the memory bandwidth of U280, i.e. 460 GB/s, since memory accessing and bandwidth are critical for sparse and graph workloads \cite{ahn2015scalable,ham2016graphicionado,yang2018design}.
 K80 is a more powerful platform than \sextansFPGA because the frequency of K80 (562 MHz) is much higher than the frequency of \sextansFPGA (189 MHz) and the memory bandwidth of K80 is also slightly higher.
-We also select a high-end GPU V100 and configure the memory bandwidth, and thermal design power (TDP) of \sextansASIC according to those of V100 for fair comparison.
+We measure the power consumption of FPGA by Xilinx Board Utility {\tt xbutil} and the power of GPUs by {\tt nvidai-smi}.
+We also use a high-end GPU V100 and configure the memory bandwidth, \sextansASIC according to that of V100 for fair comparison.
 We set the frequency of \sextansASIC to achieve 350 MHz with the help of Autobridge~\cite{guo2021autobridge} which is ongoing (most designs achieved 350 MHz with Autobridge).
+According to $P=C\cdot V^2\cdot f$, we project the measured power of \sextansFPGA by frequency increase to 96 W as the power of \sextansASIC.
+Table~\ref{table:platforms} also lists the on-chip memory size which is sensitive to memory-bound applications and the peak SpMM throughputs of the four platforms.

 For the two GPU platforms, we use CuSPARSE \cite{naumov2010cusparse} routine {\tt csrmm} for the execution of floating-point SpMM.
 The CUDA version is 10.2.
 We measure the GPU execution time with CUDA runtime API {\tt cudaEventElapsedTime} \cite{gputimer}.
 For the FPGA prototype, we use Xilinx high level synthesis (HLS) tool Vitis 2019.2.
 We list the resource utilization of \sextansFPGA in Table \ref{table:FPGAultilization}.
 The utilization rates of block RAM (BRAM) and ultra RAM (URAM) are higher than other resources because SpMM is memory intensive.
 We show the layout of the \sextansFPGA accelerator in Figure \ref{figure:layout}.
 We only highlight the main components of the accelerator including eight processing engine groups (denoted by PEG 0 -- 7 in Figure \ref{figure:layout}), memory reading units for sparse matrix $\mathbf{A}$ and dense matrix $\mathbf{B}$ (denoted by A, B in Figure \ref{figure:layout}), memory reading and writing units for dense matrix $\mathbf{C}$ (denoted by C in Figure \ref{figure:layout}), and the compute units for partial $\mathbf{C}$ (denoted by CompC in Figure \ref{figure:layout}).
 We launch the FPGA accelerator with OpenCL \cite{stone2010opencl} runtime and measure the FPGA execution time.
 We build an in-house simulator to simulate the performance of \sextansASIC after the prototyping on FPGA.
 The simulator is based on the emulation C++ code of \sextans.
 Since \sextans is a streaming accelerator, we model the computing time and memory accessing time and record the larger one as the processing time at each stage.
 The frequency and memory bandwidth in the simulation is configured the same as V100 that we list in Table \ref{table:platforms}.